Wang Baoqiang: Career

 Wang's 2012 comedy film Lost in Thailand was a smash hit at the box-office.
 Wang is also noted for his role in the comedy film series Detective Chinatown and its sequel, Detective Chinatown 2.

+In May 2013, Wang Baoqiang, along with the cast and crew of the film A Touch of Sin, attended the 66th Cannes Film Festival.

+In 2014, he starred in the fantasy adventure drama film Monk Comes Down the Mountain, directed by Chen Kaige.
+On October 31, the action film Kung Fu Jungle, in which he starred, was released in theaters.

+In February 2015, he was nominated for Best Supporting Actor at the 34th Hong Kong Film Awards for his performance in the film Kung Fu Jungle.
+In September, Wang Baoqiang starred in Impossible, China's first sci-fi comedy film, which was set to compete in the New Year holiday film season.
+On September 17, I Am Robot, starring Wang Baoqiang, premiered on Jiangsu TV.
+On December 31, the comedy film Detective Chinatown, in which he starred, was released nationwide as a New Year's Eve premiere.

 In 2017, Wang made his directorial debut with the fantasy comedy film Buddies in India.

+In 2018, the film The Island, starring Wang Baoqiang, was released.
+The film's box office surpassed 1 billion yuan.

 In 2019, Wang starred in Stephen Chow's comedy film The New King of Comedy.

-In 2020, starred in Chen Sicheng's movie "Detective Chinatown 3".
+In 2020, Wang starred in Chen Sicheng's movie Detective Chinatown 3.

 Personal life

 Wang Baoqiang married Ma Rong (马蓉) on 10 February 2010.
 They have two children.
 On 14 August 2016, Wang made a post to Sina Weibo announcing he would divorce Ma.
 He accused her of entering an extramarital affair with his agent, Song Zhe (宋喆), and transferring/concealing some of the couple's assets.
 In a later Sina Weibo post, Ma said Wang had abandoned their family, and threatened to sue him for defamation; she filed a case against Wang on August 16.
 The divorce became a trending topic on Sina Weibo, where posts with the hashtag #WangBaoQiangDivorce were viewed over five billion times.
 Wang filed for divorce that was accepted by a Beijing Court, and the trial was held in October 2016.
-Song's wife also filed for divorce.On October 18, 2018, the Beijing Chaoyang Court sentenced the first instance of Wang Baoqiang's former agent Song Zhe for the crime of embezzlement and was sentenced to 6 years in prison.
+Song's wife also filed for divorce.
+On October 18, 2018, the Beijing Chaoyang Court sentenced the first instance of Wang Baoqiang's former agent Song Zhe for the crime of embezzlement and was sentenced to 6 years in prison.

+Social activities

+In 2009, Wang Baoqiang served as the ambassador for the Zhejiang Low-Income Rural Youth Care Campaign.

+In August 2019, Forbes released the list of China's Top 100 Celebrities, with Wang Baoqiang ranking 91st.